aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-cells/_index.md

 ```

 ## **Numbering in Merged Cells**
 If we merge 2 pairs of cells (1, 1) x (2, 1) and (1, 2) x (2, 2), the resulting table will be numbered.
-This Javascript code demonstrates the process:
+This JavaScript code demonstrates the process:

 ```javascript
 // Instantiates Presentation class that represents a PPTX file